Judging happens in the blink of an eye.

 When we’re obsessed with comparing, we are no different than him.

 We’re begging for Allah’s mercy when passing His judgment.
-But we have no problem to be harsh on people.
+But we have no problem being harsh on people.

 While Allah wants progress on his path, we ask people for perfection.